3mdeb/96boards-docs-wiki/DragonBoard410c-Linux-Install.md

 installed successfully....” message will appear on the HDMI monitor connected to the DragonBoard™ 410c.

-- Remove the SD Card and click “OK” as instructed, and the DB410c will reboot into the newly installed OS
+- Remove the SD Card and click “OK” as instructed, and the DragonBoard™ 410c will reboot into the newly installed OS

 Upon completion of the above, the user will now see a Debian Desktop (Login screen)